New Rowhammer attacks on Nvidia GPUs achieve full system control

 Why This Matters

-Researchers unveiled three novel Rowhammer attacks targeting high-performance Nvidia GPUs that can give attackers complete control of host machines.
-The attacks exploit bit flips in GDDR memory through repeated rapid access, similar to traditional CPU-based Rowhammer techniques first discovered in 2014.
-Two independent research teams demonstrated successful attacks on Nvidia's Ampere generation cards, including the RTX A6000.
-Unlike previous GPU Rowhammer research that achieved only eight bitflips with limited damage, these new attacks can flip GDDR bits to gain arbitrary read/write access to CPU memory, resulting in full system compromise.
-The attacks work when IOMMU memory management is disabled, which is the default BIOS setting.
-A third attack unveiled Friday reportedly works even with IOMMU enabled.
-The vulnerability is particularly concerning for cloud environments where expensive GPUs are shared among multiple users.
+Two independent research teams revealed attacks called GDDRHammer, GeForge and GPUBreach that exploit Rowhammer vulnerabilities in Nvidia's Ampere generation GPUs.
+Unlike previous GPU Rowhammer research that achieved only eight bitflips with limited damage, these new attacks can flip bits in GDDR memory to gain arbitrary read/write access to CPU memory, resulting in complete machine compromise.
+The attacks work by hammering GPU memory rows to create electrical disturbances that flip bits from 0 to 1.
+For most attacks to succeed, IOMMU memory management must be disabled, which is the default BIOS setting.
+However, one attack called GPUBreach reportedly works even with IOMMU enabled.
+The vulnerability is particularly concerning for cloud environments where expensive GPUs costing $8,000+ are shared among multiple users.